ericflores108/one-env-cli/README.md

 ### Available Commands

 - `add`: Add a 1Password item to an integrated application.
   - `postman`: Add a 1Password item to create a Postman environment.
+The workspace is set to default.

-### Flags
+### postman flags

 - `-i, --item`: Specify the item name to add.
+Currently, the item must be a unique name in 1Password.
+- `-w, --workspace`: Specify the Postman workspace name to add the environment to.
 - `-v, --verbose`: Enable verbose output.

 ## Configuration